Apple Watch to hit retail stores on June 26

 Apple Watch will be launched in Italy, Mexico, Spain, South Korea, Singapore, Switzerland and Taiwan on June 26, the company said.
 The watch is currently available in the United States, Australia, Canada, China, France, Germany, Hong Kong, Japan and the UK.

-Apart from online stores, customers in these countries can also buy the devices at Apple's retail stores and some authorised resellers.
+Apart from online stores, customers in these countries can also buy the devices at Apple's retail stores and some authorized resellers.

 (Reporting by Devika Krishna Kumar and Arathy Nair in Bengaluru; Editing by Joyjeet Das)